prisma/prisma1/docs/1.2/04-Reference/08-Prisma-Bindings/01-Overview.md

 `prisma-binding` provides a convenience layer for building GraphQL servers on top of Prisma services.
 In short, it simplifies implementing your GraphQL resolvers by _delegating_ execution of queries (or mutations) to the API of the underlying Prisma database service.
 Rather than writing SQL or accessing a NoSQL database API like MongoDB inside your resolvers, most of your resolver will be implemented as simple one-liners.

+## Example

-For example, consider the following application schema for your GraphQL server:
+Consider the following application schema for your GraphQL server:

 ```graphql
 # import Post from "./generated/prisma.graphql"